wuyichen24/software-engineering-abbreviations-acronyms/dictionary/R/RDBMS-Relational_Database_Management_System.md

 ## Overview
 - A type of software interacts with users and applications to define, create, query, maintain and secure a relational database.
+- An extension of database management system (DBMS).

 ## Description